AcademySoftwareFoundation/opencue.io/README.md

     ```

 You can now create a Git branch in your copy of the repository to experiment
-with making changes.
+with the changes you made.
 To preview your changes in a browser, run the `hugo server`
 command.
 When you're ready to push your changes to the opencue.io repository,
 create a [pull request](https://help.github.com/en/articles/about-pull-requests).